arthurnw/improve_detroit/README.md

 # improve_detroit
-Cleaning and reformatting data from the City of Detroit's Improve Detroit initiative
+Cleaning data from the City of Detroit's Improve Detroit dataset